gyuli-zoeykim/gyuli-zoeykim/README.md

 #### My name is Gyuli.
 I'm excited to start my journey as a developer 😊

-While I may not have extensive professional experience yet, I have been working on personal projects to sharpen my skills.
+While I may not have extensive professional experience yet, I have been working on personal projects to sharpen my skills on building responsive websites using a combination of React.js, JavaScript, HTML, and CSS.
 I enjoy the challenges of coding and not afraid to learn and implement new methods.

 #### :point_right: Let's connect...[LinkedIn](https://www.linkedin.com/in/gyulikimwork/)